 - a copy of your society’s constitution in English accompanied by any relevant documentation stating your organisational aims

 - one year’s financial membership contribution

 The membership contributions are arranged on a sliding scale according to ability to pay.
-For 2010, there is a minimum requirement of GBP 250.
+At this time, there is a minimum requirement of £500 annually.
 The annual membership contribution is payable in advance and is required to be paid upon application for membership.
 This is to demonstrate the commitment of your society to attain and to use ICMA membership.
 If the AGM decides that an application for membership must be refused for whatever reason, the membership contribution will be repaid in full.

 Download the relevant documents here:

-Representatives of societies considering applying for membership of ICMA are invited to contact the ICMA General Secretary Rev Hennie la Grange for an informal discussion.
+Representatives of societies considering applying for membership of ICMA are invited to contact us for an informal discussion.